-Have you ever been overwhelmed with unfounded self-doubt?
-Insecurity?
+Are you sometimes overwhelmed with self-doubt?

-Afraid to pursue a dream?
+Afraid to pursue an idea?

-Work towards a desire?
+Work towards a goal?

 That’s right.
 Yourself.

 We use our inner voice to converse with constantly.

 “You can’t do it…You’re so stupid… What a dummy…Give up…You’re such a loser…Why try…You’ll never win…You’re too ugly, dumb, clumsy, lazy, unlikeable______… You can fill in the blanks.

 Bad inner voice!
 Bad friend!